Supersonic-Sites/Condesa/content/_index.md

     title: "Discover a wealth of experience.<br>Realize your vision. "
     desc_select: true
     desc: >-
-      Please come in, feel right at home, our experts are ready to listen to your need,
+      Please come in, feel right at home.
+Our experts are ready to listen to your needs,

-      your desire and then help you manifest that reality in precious metal and
+      your desire, and then help you manifest that reality in precious metal and

       gemstones.
 We care for you and for your project because we value beauty,